Patricia Dolez, PhD, PEng

 E-textiles have massive potentials to change the health care, safety, and protection industries due to their unique capability to sense physiological and environmental conditions, alert about a potential issue, and mitigate the change in conditions.
 However, the current e-textile industry is facing some limitations as universal testing and quality control standards are necessary further market grown.

-This project aims at developing reliable, robust, and universal test methods to assess the efficiency, safety and durability of e-textiles.
+This project aims to develop reliable, robust, and universal test methods to assess the efficiency, safety and durability of e-textiles.

 Research - Development of tools to monitor and predict the aging behaviour of fire protective textile materials